iamqaasim/iamqaasim.github.io/README.md

 ## Enter repo

-Once you enter the repo you need to add your HTML file you want to display.
+Once you enter the repo you need to add your static sites HTML, CSS and/ JS files.
 For simplicity sake you can use the following command for testing

 ```bash